 These stylized facts point to a critical role of SOEs in China's dramatic recovery in GDP and employment levels during the crisis.
 We can further support this conclusion by using panel data at the province level.
-First, we use a simple difference-in-differences econometric model based on data from 31 provinces in China between 2001 and 2010.
-The underlying logic of our analysis is fairly straightforward: If the effectiveness of China's stimulus © 2018 The University of Manchester and John Wiley & Sons Ltd package did indeed rely mainly on the public sector, we should expect regions with more SOEs or higher SOE shares in total regional output (or employment) to suffer less and recover faster from the crisis.
+We use a simple difference-in-differences econometric model based on data from 31 provinces in China between 2001 and 2010.
+The underlying logic of our analysis is fairly straightforward: If the effectiveness of China's stimulus package did indeed rely mainly on the public sector, we should expect regions with more SOEs or higher SOE shares in total regional output (or employment) to suffer less and recover faster from the crisis.